-- Explain what the fundamental requirement of selection for appointment on merit on the basis of fair and open competition means.
+The Recruitment Principles 2015 (April) explain the legal requirement that selection for appointment to the Civil Service must be on merit on the basis of fair and open competition.
+They also:

-- Set out the circumstances in which appointments can be made as exceptions to this requirement.
+- Set out the circumstances in which appointments can be made as exceptions to this requirement; and

 - Describe the responsibilities of departments and agencies in meeting this requirement.